DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > ***Dark Beginnings.*** Twenty years ago, when Arturi Radanavich was only seventeen, several members of his extended family amongst the Radanavich caravan invited him on a “hunting trip.”
 Awkward, lonesome, and desperate for connection, Arturi accepted their invitation gratefully.
 >
 > It wasn’t long, however, before Arturi learned the true nature of their hunt.
-His uncle, a man named Radu Radanavich and the leader of the caravan, had recently seen his son, Ionel, fall deathly ill.
-When the Vistani’s treatments proved fruitless, Radu had taken Ionel to a healer in a nearby village—a doctor named Rudolph van Richten.
-Ionel, however, had died under Van Richten’s care, and a vengeful and grieving Radu sought to visit his pain upon Van Richten in turn.
+His aunt, Madame Irene Radanavich and the leader of the caravan, had recently seen her son, Radu, gravely injured.
+When the Vistani’s treatments proved fruitless, Madame Radanavich had taken Radu to a healer in a nearby village—a doctor named Rudolph van Richten.
+Radu, however, had died under Van Richten’s care, and a vengeful and grieving Madame Radanavich sought to visit his pain upon Van Richten in turn.
 >
-> Arturi felt bewildered and afraid—but each time he thought to open his mouth, he imagined the insults and jeers of his cousins or Uncle Radu’s smoldering glare.
+> Arturi felt bewildered and afraid—but each time he thought to open his mouth, he imagined the insults and jeers of his cousins or Aunt Irene’s smoldering glare.
 And so, Arturi watched silently as his family kidnapped Van Richten’s fourteen-year-old son, Erasmus, spirited him away to a darkened mire, and sold him to the vampire lord Baron Metus.
+The Radanaviches then fled through the Mists—to Barovia.
 >
-> It wasn’t long after Erasmus was sold that Van Richten tracked the Vistani caravan down, ambushing the d’Avenirs—a Vistani husband and wife who then traveled with the Radanaviches and had aided Radu in his vengeance—and demanding to know where his son had been taken.
+> It wasn’t long after Erasmus was sold that Van Richten tracked the Vistani caravan down, ambushing the d’Avenirs—a Vistani husband and wife who then traveled with the Radanaviches and had aided Madame Radanavich in her vengeance—and demanding to know where his son had been taken.
 Arturi later learned that Van Richten had spared the d’Avenirs’ lives—a mercy that would not last forever.
 >
 > Three years later, Van Richten returned, grim-faced and surrounded by a swarm of ravenous undead.
 His son Erasmus had died—transformed into a vampire spawn and killed by Van Richten’s own hand.
 Torn by fury and grief, Van Richten released the undead horde upon the Radanavich caravan, howling, “Undead take you as you have taken my son!”
 >